fouzdertech/business-suite-doc/sales/recurring-invoices.md

 # Recurring Invoices

-Recurring invoices in CloudOnex Business Suite allow you to automatically generate and send invoices at specified intervals.
+Recurring invoices in FouzderIT Business Suite allow you to automatically generate and send invoices at specified intervals.
 This feature is ideal for subscription-based services, retainers, or any regular billing needs.

 ## Understanding Recurring Invoices